stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Yeah, um, and that's just really focused on the goofs and the energy, so it's actually-- I guess it's the energy levels. [__TIM:__ Yeah.]
+Yeah, and that's just really focused on the goofs and the energy, so it's actually-- I guess it's the energy levels. [__TIM:__ Yeah.]
 Magnus is lowest energy because, although we have fun, it's not about building yourself up, it's about doing what you need to do.
 RQ Gaming is medium energy because you have to keep it sustainable.
 Otherwise, we'd all just die.
 And Stellar Firma is just 100% unlock the floodgates.
 Let's go, let's go, let's go until we stop.

 #### TIM

-Yeah, let-- let the editor pick the bones out of that! __[laughs]__
+Yeah, let the editor pick the bones out of that! __[laughs]__

 #### BEN